Sushant-Chavan/XPS-Ubuntu-Setup/README.md

     ```
 * Then to install the software system wide, choose the install path in the dialog box as `/usr/local/foxitsoftware/foxitreader/`
 * Finish installation.

+## Setup Intel Realsense Camera

+* Install the latest Intel® RealSense™ SDK 2.0, using the instructions described [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md).
+* Verify that the SDK is instaled correctly by running the Realsense viewer
+    ```
+    realsense-viewer
+    ```
+* Install the ROS wrapper package.
+Instructions taken from [here](https://github.com/IntelRealSense/realsense-ros).
+    ```
+    sudo apt install -y ros-kinetic-realsense2-camera
+    ```
+* Verify that the ROS wrapper is installed correctly by using the below command and visualizing the RGB, DEPTH and INFRA images published by the ROS wrapper in RViz.
+    ```
+    roslaunch realsense2_camera rs_camera.launch
+    ```